 From what we have discussed so far, these are my impressions:

-#2.
-The end results or outcome of a usability testing is not defects.
+#2) The end results or outcome of usability testing are not defects.
 It is simple information on how the user felt, what they liked, what they did not – basically raw data.
-Usability tester’s job does not end with reporting the results (in case of traditional QA jobs, we report bugs and do not get involved in fixing them), it includes providing suggestions on how to make the software more conducive for a user interaction.
+Usability tester’s job does not end with reporting the results (in case of traditional QA jobs, we report bugs and do not get involved in fixing them), it includes providing suggestions on how to make the software more conducive to user interaction.

-Author: This article is written by STH team member Swati Seela.
-She is also an instructor for our online software testing training course.
+Author: This article is written by STH team member Swati S.

 I hope you find this article helpful to understand usability testing.
 Please add your comments and queries in the comments below.